harishvavilala/Betterhappo/User Requirements/ProjectManagementPlan.md

 Name|Roles and Responsibilities|
 ---|---|
 Akshara Gurram | Analyze requirements on Banner Management.Work on the prototype design for Banner management page(All Events).
-Works on the Guild members contact information page.
+Works on the guild members contact information page.
-Zachary Haider | Analyze requirements on user login and admin login page of application.Work on the prototype design for Login functionality.
-Works on the All Events page and Banner Information page in the website.
+Zachary Haider | Analyze requirements on login page of application.Work on the prototype design for login functionality.
+Works on the all events page and banner information page in the website.
-Lohitha Bethalam| Analyze Requirements on Guild members and their contact information.Works on the prototype design for Mobile view of the website.
+Lohitha Bethalam| Analyze requirements on guild members and their contact information.Works on the prototype design for mobile view of the website.
 Coordinating with the team and client/project to achieve project goals.
-Harish Vavilala| Analyze Requirements on special preparations for each banner .Works on the prototype design for Banner display page.
+Harish Vavilala| Analyze requirements on special preparations for each banner.Works on the prototype design for banner display page.
 Initiation, Planning, scheduling, coordinating, and working with team and the client/project sponsor to achieve project goals.
-Sonam Gadekari | Analyze Requirements on banners associated with each season and banner pairs and historical information with each banner.Works on the prototype design for historical information page of a banner and Home page of the application.
+Sonam Gadekari | Analyze requirements on banners associated with each season and banner pairs and historical information with each banner.Works on the prototype design for historical information page of a banner and Home page of the application.
 Coordinating with team members.

 ### Managerial Process/Management Objectives and Priorities: